 When can people enroll in 2021 coverage in Nevada?

-Nevada Health Link is offering a COVID-related enrollment window through August 15, 2021.
-During this special enrollment period, uninsured residents can sign up for 2021 coverage without having to experience a qualifying event.
+Nevada Health Link is offering a COVID/American Rescue Plan enrollment window through August 15, 2021.
+During this special enrollment period, uninsured residents can sign up for 2021 coverage, and existing enrollees can make a plan change — in both cases, a qualifying event is not necessary.

 Average approved rate increase of 4.2% for Nevada exchange plans in 2021, plus two new insurers